-The board of directors of Yield Inc. has submitted proposals to its stockholders to amend and restate its Amended and Restated Certificate of Incorporation in order to (i) establish two new classes of common stock, Class C common stock and Class D common stock, and (ii) distribute shares of the Class C common stock an Class D common stock to holders of its outstanding Class A common stock and Class B common stock, respectively, through a stock split.
-Yield Inc. intends to use th new Class C common stock for, among other things, issuance in public offerings to raise capital to finance future acquisitions, as well as in stock-based acquisitions and for equity-based compensation.
-Shares of Class D common stock will be distributed to NRG, the holder of all of Yield Inc.'s outstanding Class B common stock, in order to reduce voting dilution associated with the initial issuance of the Class C common stock.
+On May 5, 2015, the stockholders of Yield Inc. approved a proposal to amend and restate Yield Inc.'s Amended and Restated Certificate of Incorporation in orde to (i) establish two new classes of common stock, Class C common stock and Class D common stock, and (ii) distribute shares of the Class C common stock and Class D common stock to holders of the outstanding Class A common stock and Class B common stock, respectively, through a stock split.
+On May 14, 2015, the amendment and the stock split became effective.
+Yield Inc. intends to use the new Class C common stock for, among other things, issuance in public offerings to raise capital to finance future acquisitions, as well as in stock-based acquisitions and for equity-based compensation.

-Upon the adoption of the proposals by the stockholders of Yield Inc., the Amended and Restated ROFO Agreement, the Third Amended and Restated Limited Liability Company Agreement of Yield LLC, the Amended Exchange Agreement and the Amended and Restated 2013 Equity Incentive Plan, each as previously approved by the board of directors of Yield Inc., will become effective.
+Upon the adoption of the proposals by the stockholders of Yield Inc., the Amended and Restated ROFO Agreement, the Third Amended and Restated Limited Liability Company Agreement of Yield LLC, the Amended Exchange Agreement and the Amended and Restated 2013 Equity Incentive Plan, each as previously approved by the board of directors of Yield Inc., became effective.
 See "Certain Relationships and Related Party Transactions-Recent Developments."